ryanliupie/HomeLab/README.md

 <h1> My Homelab</h1>
-<p> In my opinion, a homelab is a personal environment where you can learn and test new skills.
+<p>In my opinion, a homelab is a personal environment where you can learn and test new skills.
 More specifically, it’s a space to explore how computing equipment can be utilized to achieve various goals and tasks.
 My homelab is designed to function as a media server and to support programming, penetration testing, and cryptography activities.
-Additionally, it serves as a platform for learning how to troubleshoot different types of hardware and software.   </p>
+It will serve as a platform for learning how to troubleshoot different types of hardware and software.
+Addtionally, with the utilization of HTML, CSS, and JavaScript, I will be displaying the progression of my homelab, including mistakes, troubleshooting, and results.</p>
 <br>
 <h1> Components </h1>
 <hr>